 Returning Rental Deposits

-Section 107 (1) of the Residential Tenancies Act (RTA) states that a landlord shall return the amount paid as deposit in the event possession is not given to the prospective tenant.
+Section 107 (1) of the Residential Tenancies Act (RTA) states that a landlord shall return the amount paid as a deposit in the event possession is not given to the prospective tenant.
 (Note that the rent deposit cannot be more than the rent for one rental period.
 For example, if the rent payment is being made monthly, the deposit can’t be more than a single month’s rent).

 Initially, the LTB, in relation to the above case, had held that tenants can’t unliterary break a lease just before the commencement of the tenancy and then request their deposit back (meaning landlords can keep the deposit).